 Easter egg hunts are great for keeping the little ones entertained.
-They’re a load of fun, an activity that can be organised outside or inside and they’re also really cheap – in most cases you can just use things you’ve already got in the house.
+They’re a load of fun, an activity that can be organised outside or inside and they’re also kind on your hard-earned cash – in most cases you can just use things you’ve already got in the house.

 Another good thing about an Easter egg hunt is that it doesn’t take long to set up; however if you do have a bit of time on your hands (like us!) why not get a bit crafty and make your own egg clues?
-You can use card or coloured paper, paint, glitter, felt tip pens, crayons – anything you can get your hands on.
-For a quick egg hunt, you’ll just need paper or card, a pen, and of course, plenty of chocolate!
+You can use card and coloured paper, paint, glitter, felt tip pens, crayons – anything you can get your hands on.
+If you’re strapped for prep time, all you’ll need is paper or card, a pen, and of course, plenty of chocolate!

 First of all, decide how many clues you’re going to need.
 Do you want your hunt to be short or long?
-We chose ten – a not-too-long, not-too-short number.
+We chose ten as a nice even number.
 This also means that even the littlest hunters can join in counting clues with bigger brothers and sisters.

 Your clues can be as easy or as complicated as you like, depending on the age of your hunters.
-If you like, you can start off easy and make each clue more difficult as the kids get closer to their chocolate reward!
+How about starting off easy and making each clue more difficult as the kids get closer to their chocolate reward?

 If you’re preparing in a rush, simply tear up some strips of paper and write your clues out, then fold them up and tuck them away in your sneaky hiding places.
 We got crafty with ours, making the clues big and bright, just peeping out of their hiding places.

 We hand drew a template and used it to quickly draw up and cut out different coloured egg shapes.
-To avoid wasting paper we cut any scraps into shapes and decorated the front of our eggs, adding a big number to each.
+To avoid wasting paper, we cut any scraps into shapes and decorated the front of our eggs, putting a big number on each.

 Make sure nobody is peeping as you hide your carefully prepared clues.
-For a really good challenge, use as much of the house as you can – why not hide one clue upstairs, the next downstairs and the next back upstairs again?
-Don’t forget to use the garden too, but be wary of mud and rainy weather, planning the taking on and off of wellies and coats into your hunt if necessary!
+For a really good challenge, use as much of the house as you can – why not hide one clue upstairs, the next downstairs then the next back upstairs again?
+Don’t forget to use the garden too, but be wary of mud and rainy weather.
+You might have to plan in the taking on and off of wellies and coats into your hunt if necessary!